abhinavvsinhaa/VAC-19/README.md

-# abhinavsinha_fullstack_hack21
+# Vaccine For Every Indian
-Frontend and backend files for Hackathon 2021 organised by E Cell IIIT-P.
+Frontend and Backend files for project Vaccine For Every Indian under Hackathon 2021 organised by E Cell IIIT-P.